kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

     |                                     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ immutable borrow occurs here
 ```

 The problem is that we are trying to borrow `self` as mutable and immutable at the same time.
 We can't do that.
-We can fix it by getting finger ids and iterating over them instead of the finger table.
+Maybe the `next` variable is not that bad after all.
+We will not increment it as described in the paper, we will use for loop.

 ```rust